SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 # Super NT Jailbreak

-Custom "*Jailbreak*" firmware for the [Analogue Super NT](https://www.analogue.co/pages/super-nt/) that allows loading ROMs from the SD Card slot and an expanded featureset.
+Custom "*Jailbreak*" firmware for the [Analogue Super NT](https://www.analogue.co/pages/super-nt/) (regular and *ghostly* models) that allows loading ROMs from the SD Card slot and an expanded featureset.

 ## Updating Firmware